akinomyoga/ble.sh/README.md

 [Languages: **English** | [日本語](README-ja_JP.md)]
 # ble.sh

-*Bash Line Editor* (`ble.sh`) is a command line editor written in pure Bash scripts to replace the default GNU Readline.
+*Bash Line Editor* (`ble.sh`) is a command line editor written in pure Bash scripts which replaces the default GNU Readline.
 - **Syntax highlighting**: Highlight command lines input by users as in `fish` and `zsh-syntax-highlighting`.
   Unlike the simple highlighting in `zsh-syntax-highlighting`, `ble.sh` performs syntactic analysis to enable the correct highlighting of complex structures such as nested command substitutions, multiple here documents, etc.
 - **Enhanced completion**: